 - Storage: any leftover turkey legs can be kept in an airtight container in the refrigerator for up to 5 days or in the freezer for up to 4 months.

-- Save the bones: don’t forget to save the leftover bones to make either turkey stock or turkey broth!
+- Save the bones: don’t forget to save the leftover bones to make either turkey stock!

 - Smoke Time: there are so many factors that go into how long it will take to smoke meat.
 The humidity, wind, hot spots, how thick your particular turkey legs are … these all impact your ultimate cook time.
 The most accurate way to determine cook time is to track the internal temperature with an internal meat thermometer or probe.